 - Carlow, Ireland (fall, spring or summer) - Requires a student visa.
 Please begin the application process as soon as possible.

 - Seville, Spain (fall, spring or summer)- Requires a student visa.
 Please begin the application process as soon as possible.

 This opportunity is available through KCC’s participation in the Illinois Consortium for International Studies and Programs.
 The ICISP website has more information.

-- completed at least 12 semester hours of college credit courses at KCC
+- have completed at least 12 semester hours of college credit courses at KCC.

-KCC-approved Study Abroad courses may be considered when determining enrollment status for assistance under the Title IV and HEA programs.
+KCC-approved Study Abroad courses may be considered when determining enrollment status for assistance under the Title IV and Higher Education Act (HEA) programs.
 Enrollment in these courses may be included when applying for financial aid assistance.